azhi/cpsim/README.md

 * `frontend` - an Elm app that provides a web GUI for the phoenix backend.

 See READMEs in each component for more info.

+## Current Status

+Mostly holds together, but lacks some crucial features, like:

+* realtime updates for and on frontend
+* ability to enqueue new actions for existing Charge Point on frontend
+* ability to persist Charge Point state to DB - as of now, Charge Point state only exists inside active genserver
+* Dockerfiles and deploy instructions

+### Future work

+Throughout the code, there are a lot of TODOs pointing at future improvements.